 Effective Technician Training.
 Why do so many MSPs worry about turnover?
 It’s not that there aren’t new engineers and developers out there.
 Instead, training takes considerable time and resources, regardless of the new hire’s experience, education, or skill level.
 By ensuring that new hires have access to consistent, up-to-date documents, staff members will learn the ropes faster and reduce training costs.

 5 Steps for Documenting Your Systems

 Properly documenting your systems and keeping all documentation up to date is critical.
 Inconsistent or outdated documents have no value and can even be detrimental to your operations.
 Your MSP needs a responsive documentation update process that reflects all information changes as they occur.
 When developers upgrade tool requirements or clients change their SOPs, your documentation should immediately reflect this change.
 After all, what good is an outdated instructional manual?

-Using an automated IT documentation tool is the most effective way to document your IT systems.
-After establishing a baseline with each client, the documentation platform will send automatic notifications to keep you and your team on top of system changes.
+Using an automated IT documentation tool is the most effective way to document your information technology systems.
+After establishing a baseline with each client, the documentation system’s platform will send automatic notifications to keep you and your team on top of system changes.
 Further, you can use the platform’s timeline and detailed change alerts to view relevant updates and respond proactively to potential problems.

 To create robust documentation systems and maximize visibility throughout your organization, consider the five following steps.

 1. Identify Your Key Systems